Daphne bholua 'Jacqueline Postill'

 - Flowering period: January and February

 Clusters of small, sweetly scented, deep pink buds open in January and February and are followed by rounded, purple-black berries.
-This deciduous or semi-evergreen shrub thrives in a sunny, sheltered position.
+This choice deciduous or semi-evergreen shrub thrives in a sunny, sheltered position.
+This plant is very hard to propagate and slow growing, but well worth the patience and investment.
 Try it in a mixed or winter border or next to a path where its fragrance can be appreciated.
 Strongly upright in habit, it looks wonderful under-planted with a carpet of magenta or white Cyclamen coum.
-All parts of the plant are toxic if ingested.

 - Garden care: Keep pruning to a minimum since the plant is very susceptible to die-back.
 Where necessary after flowering, lightly trim back to remove misplaced branches and maintain a compact habit.